 - Stanley – a part of Hong Kong

 - The Stanley Cup – Canadian/North American Ice Hockey trophy

 - Lord Stanley – Earl of Derby; several of these each famous for different things

 - Stanley Park – a recreational area in the seaside resort of Blackpool; a park in Liverpool

-- Stanley Park – a recreational area in Vancouver
+- Stanley Park – a natural recreational area in Vancouver

 - Port Stanley – capital of the Falkland Islands